 Shortly before James Fields rammed his car into counterprotesters at a white nationalist rally, he had asked some of his fellow protesters out to lunch.

-Hayden Calhoun and his girlfriend declined, Calhoun testified Wednesday.
+Hayden Calhoun and his girlfriend declined, Calhoun testified.

-Twenty minutes later, Fields plowed into the counterprotesters, killing a 32-year-old woman and injuring more than a dozen others.
+Twenty minutes later, Fields plowed into the crowd.

 Those were some of the latest revelations from Fields’ murder trial Wednesday.
 The 21-year-old is charged with first-degree murder for the death of Heather Heyer, who was protesting against last year’s “Unite the Right” rally.